nya3jp/tast/docs/writing_tests.md

     running e.g. `ebuild path/to/tast-local-tests-cros-9999.ebuild manifest` in
     your chroot.
 4. Emerge the package to verify that the new file is downloaded and installed.

+> Old versions of external data files should be retained indefinitely in Google
+> Cloud Storage so as to not break tests on older system images.
+Include the
+> date as a suffix in the filename to make it easy to add a new version when
+> needed, e.g. `my_test_data_20180812.bin`.

 ### Executables